savino9/face-rec/README.md

 This route will update the rank of the user +1 after the image will be analized.

 ## **Milestones, Timeline**
-The application it's almost complete.
-Most of the front end is't set up and working, it's connected already with the server.
+The application is almost complete.
+Most of the front-end it's set up and working, it's connected already with the server.

 #### Sunday 28th